haroldwo/abablog/content/post/cobbler.md

 ## 1. Scenario.

 How about to use a light application for IaaS.
 As we all know, the platform like OpenStack is awesome but too heavy.
 For small business, we always do not create a complex architecture.
 Since Kubernetes(K8S) appears, we give more scope to it in IaaS.
-Now, I will use [Cobbler](http://cobbler.github.io/manuals/2.8.0/) and Ansible to manage IaaS.
-They are much simpler than other platform such as OpenStack, Rancher, Vmware and so on.
-However, this architecture will be easy, simple and efficient.
+Now, I can use [Cobbler](http://cobbler.github.io/manuals/2.8.0/) and Ansible to manage some part of IaaS.
+They are much simpler than other platform such as OpenStack, Rancher, Vmware and so on, which can also be a good choice.

 Please see below picture for the scope.

 [![cobbler03.png](https://i.postimg.cc/brztCGqq/cobbler03.png)](https://postimg.cc/5YRyj2Hr)

-The only thing I need to do is to connect the server to the network and to note the NIC MAC address before using Cobbler to automatically execute OS installation task.
+The only thing we need to do is to connect the server to the network and to note the NIC MAC address before using Cobbler to automatically execute OS installation task.

 ## 2. Install Cobbler.